How To Help A Student In Crisis

 - Neglecting appearance or hygiene

-- Rapid decline in school performance
+- A rapid decline in school performance

 - Fixation with death or violence